Our community

 outcomes of the service or organisation.

-Permanent, where the service fulfils a
+Permanent, where the

 specific on going need.

-Relies on its own skills and resources
+Relies on its own skills

 to provide the service.